-It's been a long time coming, but the BlackBerry KEYone has finally been released in the UK and (whisper it quietly) it's actually rather good.
+It's been a long time coming, but the BlackBerry KEYone is now available in the UK and (whisper it quietly) it's actually rather good.
 A comeback story to match Liverpool in Istanbul or Elvis's '68 special, the fruity mobile phone company synonymous with business execs tapping away at a miniature keyboard has returned to grace.

 Equipped with an updated version of that keyboard, Full HD screen and 12MP main camera, the Blackberry KEYone runs off Android.
-If you've missed your old pocket-PC, we recommend checking out the below comparison chart - it may not quite be a match for the likes of the Samsung Galaxy S8, but it's not far off.
-Below that we have a scaled-down version of our full BlackBerry KEYone review, as well as our pick of the best three deals in town.
+If you've missed your old pocket-PC, we recommend checking out our pick of the best three deals in town as you scroll down the page.
+It may not quite be a match for the likes of the Samsung Galaxy S8, but it's not far off - below that we have a scaled-down version of our full BlackBerry KEYone review.

 Best BlackBerry KEYone deals this month:

 If you're just not sure which offer best suits you, we'll take the pain out of choosing your new BlackBerry KEYone deal.
-Whatever data usage you require, we pick out the cheapest prices on the market.
+Whatever data usage you require, we pick out the cheapest prices on the market this side of Black Friday.

 There's no point in bothering with a 2GB data deal when O2 is offering up 6GB a month at this price.
-The upfront cost isn't too painful to take and you'll be paying well less than £30 a month - very attractive!
+The upfront cost isn't too painful (it just got £25 cheaper) and you'll be paying less than £30 a month.
 Plus, you get the perks of O2 Priority as well.
-Total cost over 24 months is £727.99
+Total cost over 24 months is £746

 View this deal: at Mobiles.co.uk

-Three hasn't yet(?) entered the fray on the new BlackBerry, so the next best thing to unlimited data is O2's 30GB offering.
-We're not going to kid ourselves that it's a bargain, but it's your only option if you want the KEYone with as much data as possible .
-Total cost over 24 months is £1320
+Three has now finally entered the fray on the new BlackBerry and, predictably, its 30GB tariff is the best big data out there.
+We're not going to kid ourselves that it's a bargain, but it's your best option if you want the KEYone with as much data as possible - bar paying an arm and a leg for unlimited.
+Total cost over 24 months is £970.68

 TechRadar's BlackBerry KEYone review highlights: